-During his first two terms in office, Manuel served as chair of the Assembly Committee on Jobs, Economic Development, and the Economy and devoted much of his policy focus to the state’s economic recovery.
+During his first two terms in office, Manuel served as chair of the Assembly Committee on Jobs, Economic Development, and the Economy and much of his policy work has focused on economic recovery.
 He firmly believes in local economic development, supporting small business, and protecting local government.
-He also strongly advocates for continued investments in education, while ensuring a safety net for our most vulnerable communities.
+He has strongly advocated for continued investments in education, while ensuring a safety net for our most vulnerable communities.
+He has worked diligently to focus statewide attention on many local issues facing the desert areas he represents.

 - maintaining small business access to capital through the reinstatement of a loan guarantee program and other measures to ensure loans and technical assistance reach the small business community;